swilsonmedia/dotfiles/README.md

 ### Merge
 `merge {{bug number}} "your commit message"` - does the work of merging code from your current branch to the trunk and then, optionally, that tag and/or staging if required.
 Watch the terminal for prompts.

+### Revs
+Merging from one branch to a new branch is a little different.
+You'll need to `cd` into the "last" folder and run `revs {{case number}}`.
+That command will return the crazy svn command needed to add those changes to your current branch.  cd back into the "current" folder and run that command that `revs {{case number}}` created for you.
+Once that has run, make sure to commit those changes.

 ---

 ### Aliases